-If you have skills or knowledge about teaching other subjects, you can volunteer

-	to assist local teachers with those too.
-Some ideas include additional languages

-	(e.g. German or French), IT, maths and science.
+If you have skills or knowledge about teaching other subjects, you can volunteer to assist local teachers with those too.
+Some ideas include additional languages (e.g. German or French), IT, math and science.

-	Work at a summer camp during school holidays
+Work at a summer camp during school break

-	During the school holidays in March and April, you can get involved at our

-	summer camp and focus on teaching English, art, and sports to local children.

-	Sports lessons may include swimming, basketball, and football, but you can also

-	teach any other sport you're interested in.
-The children who attend the camp are

-	between the ages of 3 and 11.
+During the school break in March and April, you can get involved at our summer camp and focus on teaching English, art, and sports to local children.
+Sports lessons may include swimming, basketball, and soccer, but you can also teach any other sport you're interested in.
+The children who attend the camp are between the ages of 3 and 11.

 Teach conversational English to adults

 We also have an English Center at the Projects Abroad Offices.
 You can choose to teach conversational English to both adults and children here.
 You can do this exclusively or combine it with working at a school.

 You will be based on the island of San Cristóbal.
 It forms part of the Galapagos archipelago located about 1,000km from mainland Ecuador in the Pacific Ocean.

 With many cobbled streets and an attractive wharf area, Puerto Baquerizo Moreno is a charming village, with much to explore during your evenings off.
 It’s home to a couple of pristine white beaches, but only two are for humans.
 The others are all devoted to the protection of the local sea lion population.